 Additional Benefits for Seniors & Disabled Residents

 Special assistance programs for seniors and/or persons with disabilities were implemented several years ago.
-These include: grants up to $2,000 per qualifying household to add security features to their homes, such as installing smoke detectors, deadbolt locks, or security lighting; and grants to cover their cost of replacing deteriorated parkway sidewalks, curbs and drive approaches.
+Programs include: grants up to $2,000 per qualifying household to add security features to their homes, such as installing smoke detectors, deadbolt locks, or security lighting; and grants to cover their cost of replacing deteriorated parkway sidewalks, curbs and drive approaches.

 Public Service Agency Support

-Support for public service agencies is done in two ways: financial assistance for program delivery or financial assistance for capital improvements.
+Support for public service agencies is provided in two ways: financial assistance for program delivery or financial assistance for capital improvements.
 Each year approximately $200,000 is available for various public service programs from tutorial programs to emergency assistance for seniors.